chris-birdler/magnum.np/README.md

 Installation
 ------------

-### from Python Package Index (PyPi)
-For a clean and independent system, we start with a clean virtual python environment (this step could be omitted, if you would like to install magnum.np the available python environment)
+For a clean and independent system, we start with a clean virtual python environment (this step could be omitted, if you would like to install magnum.np into the global python environment)

     mkdir venv
     python -m venv venv
     source venv/bin/activate

+### from Python Package Index (PyPi)
-Finally install a release versions of magnum.np by means of pip:
+In order to install a release versions of magnum.np one simple uses:

     pip install magnumnp